-During the year, the Board held 11 meetings.
+During the year, the Board held 13 meetings.
 The Board addressed strategic issues.
 The executive managements of all business areas presented their goals and strategies.
-The Board also addressed matters related to human resources, such as incentive programs, environment, health and safety, and issues concerning investments and the review of previously made investments, as well as acquisitions and divestments.
-The Remuneration and Audit Committees submitted reports from their respective meetings.
-In the autumn of 2016, the Board visited Walter's operations in Germany. which included visits to the sites in Tübingen and Münsingen, as well as several customer visits.
+The Board also addressed matters related to IT, human resources, such as incentive programs, environment, health and safety, and issues concerning investments and the review of previously made investments, as well as acquisitions and divestments, such as the sale of the Sandvik Process Systems and Hyperion businesses.
+The Remuneration and Audit Committees submitted reports from their respective meetings and the minutes from these minutes were made available to the Board members.
+In the autumn of 2017 the Board visited the Sandvik site in Fairlawn, US.